 LEAF by lesaffre

 Reducing our Greenhouse Gas (GHG) emissions and our dependence on fossil resources is a major challenge of this century.
 Fermentation is an economically viable route for substituting petro-based molecules — whether producing renewable fuels, such as ethanol, or drop-in molecules for industrial production.
-Lesaffre develops fermentation solutions for industrial manufacturers looking to reduce their environmental footprint.
+Lesaffre develops industrial microorganisms and processes that allow renewable productions, to accelerate the transition towards a better future.

 From biomass to fuel ethanol